Prolong the Tradition

 Choose a Variety

-In most regions of the country, you should have at least a couple of varieties of Christmas tree to choose from.
+In some regions, you will have at least a couple of varieties of Christmas tree to choose from.
 Balsam fir trees have a stronger scent and stronger branches to hold all your ornaments.
 Scotch pines, on the other hand, will hold on to their needles for longer indoors.
 Spruces have that desirable conical Christmas tree shape as well as strong branches.

 When choosing a Christmas tree, start early.
 Avoid browning needles and look for a tree that doesn't drop a lot of green needles when you shake it or run a branch through your hand.
 If you're not putting the tree up in the house right away, store it in a cool (but not freezing) place out of the wind.
-Cut one-half to an inch off the bottom of the trunk and put it in water if you plan on storing the tree for more than a couple of days.
+Cut 1-2.5 cm (1/2"-1") off the bottom of the trunk and put it in water if you plan on storing the tree for more than a couple of days.

 Keep Your Tree in Water

 When you take the tree indoors, re-cut the trunk if you haven't done so already.
-Place the tree in a stand that will hold at least a gallon of water.
-The key to keeping your tree fresh is to keep the bottom 2 inches of the trunk in water, even if that means refilling the stand every day.
-To help keep your tree hydrated to reduce needle drop add 1 capful of Miracle-Gro® for Christmas Trees to every quart of water added to your tree stand.
+Place the tree in a stand that will hold about 4 litres (or 1 gallon) of water.
+The key to keeping your tree fresh is to keep the bottom 5 cm (2") of the trunk in water, even if that means refilling the stand every day.

 Keep Your Room Cool